 include, first and foremost, his grandparents, Frank & Shirley Leenknecht,

 plus renowned callers Joe Saltel, Tony Oxendine, Jerry Story, Ken

 Bower, Gary Shoemake, and too many more to name.

-Hunter is a ten-year 4-H
+California.
+He is a ten-year 4-H

 alumni and a past 4-H leader.
 Hunter credits almost everything he has learned